-The focus of Sydney's forward economy is the activity that occurs within the 26km2 that makes up the City of Sydney local area, where more than \$142 billion in economic output is generated each year.
+The focus of this strategy is the activity that occurs within the 26km2 that makes up the City of Sydney local area, where more than \$142 billion in economic output is generated each year.

-The local economy has impact and influence well beyond its boundaries, it has recovered strongly from the major economic impacts caused by the pandemic.
+The local economy has impact and influence well beyond its boundaries and it has recovered strongly from the major economic impacts caused by the pandemic.